swyxio/swyxdotio/content/writing/technical/react/react-native-web-singularity.md

 ---
-title: 'The Case for the React Native Web Singularity'
+title: The Case for the React Native Web Singularity
 slug: react-native-web-singularity
 categories: ['Tech', 'React']
 date: 2019-08-30